ghostbsd/ghostbsd-build/README.md

 * SCFB support with automatic best resolution for UEFI enabled systems with Intel/AMD graphics

 ## System Requirements
-* Latest version of GhostBSD or TrueOS
+* Latest version of GhostBSD
 * 20GB of free disk space
 * 4GB of free memory